Prevalence of drug-herb and drug-supplement interactions in older adults : A cross-sectional survey

-Background - Polypharmacy is common among older adults, with increasing numbers also using prescription drugs with herbal medicinal products (HMPs) and dietary supplements.
-There is no reliable evidence from the UK on concurrent use of HMPs and dietary upplements with prescription drugs in older adults.
-Aim - To establish prevalence of concurrent prescription drugs, HMPs and dietary supplements among UK community dwelling older adults and identify potential interactions.
-Design and Setting - Cross sectional survey of older adults registered at two general practices in South East England.
-Methods - A questionnaire asking about prescription medications, HMPs and sociodemographic information posted to four hundred older adults ≥65 years, identified as taking one or more prescription drug.
-Results - Respondents = 155, response rate = 39%, prevalence of concurrent HMP and dietary supplements with prescriptions = 33%.
-Females more likely than males to be concurrent users (43.4% versus 22.5%; p = 0.009).
-Number of HMPs and dietary supplements ranged from 1 to 8, (mean = 3, median = 1; SD = 1.65).
-The majority of concurrent users (79.6%) used dietary supplements with prescription drugs.
-Most commonly used dietary supplements were cod liver oil, glucosamine, multivitamins and Vitamin D. Others (31.6%) used only HMPs with prescription drugs.
-HMPs were evening primrose oil, valerian, Nytol herbal© 56 (a combination of hops, gentian and passion flower).
+Background Polypharmacy is common among older adults, with increasing numbers also using prescription drugs with herbal medicinal products (HMPs) and dietary supplements.
+There is no reliable evidence from the UK on concurrent use of HMPs and dietary supplements with prescription drugs in older adults.
+Aim To establish prevalence of concurrent prescription drugs, HMPs, and dietary supplements among UK community-dwelling older adults and identify potential interactions.
+Design and setting Cross-sectional survey of older adults registered at two general practices in South East England.
+Method A questionnaire asking about prescription medications, HMPs, and sociodemographic information was posted to 400 older adults aged ≥65 years, identified as taking ≥1 prescription drug.
+Results In total 155 questionnaires were returned (response rate = 38.8%) and the prevalence of concurrent HMPs and dietary supplements with prescriptions was 33.6%.
+Females were more likely than males to be concurrent users (43.4% versus 22.5%; P = 0.009).
+The number of HMPs and dietary supplements ranged from 1 to 8, (mean = 3, median = 1; standard deviation = 1.65).
+The majority of concurrent users (78.0%) used dietary supplements with prescription drugs.
+The most commonly used dietary supplements were cod liver oil, glucosamine, multivitamins, and Vitamin D. Others (20.0%) used only HMPs with prescription drugs.
+Common HMPs were evening primrose oil, valerian, and Nytol Herbal® (a combination of hops, gentian, and passion flower).
 Sixteen participants (32.6%) were at risk of potential adverse drug interactions.
-Conclusion - General Practitioners should routinely ask questions regarding herbal and supplement use, to identify and manage older adults at potential risk of adverse-drug interactions.
-How this fits in • Older adults use herbal medicines and dietary supplements with prescription 66 drugs to manage chronic conditions and to maintain health. • The use of HMPs and dietary supplements with prescription drugs among older adults is under researched. • Concurrent use of HMPs and dietary supplements with warfarin, statins and anti-inflammatory drugs is common among UK older adults. • One in three concurrent user is at risk of a potential herb-drug or supplement drug interaction.
+Conclusion GPs should routinely ask questions regarding herbal and supplement use, to identify and manage older adults at potential risk of adverse drug interactions.

 Published inBritish Journal of General Practice